 Q9: Are there any cultural experiences included in a luxury EBC trek?

-Yes, luxury treks often include cultural experiences, such as interactions with local Sherpa communities, visits to monasteries, and insights into the local way of life.
+The luxury treks often include cultural experiences, such as interactions with local Sherpa communities, visits to monasteries, and insights into the local way of life.
 These experiences enhance the overall journey.

 Q10: What are the benefits of choosing a luxury-style trek?